-If you have ever worked on your brakes or felt a soft brake pedal, you probably asked yourself do you bleed brakes with the car on or off.
-This is one of the most common brake questions I hear from car owners, and honestly, the confusion is understandable.
+Have you ever had to work on your brakes or have you had the experience of stepping on a soft brake pedal, likely you had the question do you bleed brakes with the car on or off.
+It is one of the leading questions that people ask when it comes to brakes that car owners have, and, frankly, the misunderstanding is quite natural.

-After working on cars for over 15 years, I can tell you that the answer is simple in most cases, but there are a few situations where people get it wrong.
-In this guide, I will explain when the brake bleeding should be on, how brake bleeding actually works, and how to do it properly without damaging anything.
+I have worked on cars for more than 15 years, and I can say that the answer is easy in most of the cases, though there are some cases when people make a mistake.
+In this manual, I shall discuss when the brake bleeding is on, how brake bleeding is actually performed, and how to do it in such a manner that nothing is damaged.

 What Does Bleeding Brakes Mean?